Interested in a career in communications but not sure about a specialty? We can help you figure it out.

 More than half of our students get a second major in addition to their communications degree, expanding their career options even further.
 Depending on your interests, you might consider political science, business, marketing, history, English, theater, psychology, or sociology.

 During your senior year, you'll complete a capstone, putting your skills to work in a real-world setting and developing a powerful piece for your professional portfolio.
-Advertising seniors create a fully integrated campaign for a business; public relations seniors produce a multimedia campaign for a nonprofit; and magazine media, digital media production, and multimedia journalism seniors collaborate on a multimedia website.
+Advertising seniors create a fully integrated campaign for a business; public relations seniors produce a multimedia campaign for a nonprofit; and magazine and brand media, digital media production, and multimedia journalism seniors collaborate on a multimedia website.

 What jobs can you get with a communications degree?
 You can be an advertising copywriter, digital media producer, social media strategist, online magazine writer, news reporter, public relations spokesperson, or speechwriter.
 You can work for an ad agency or brand team, corporation, educational institution, nonprofit, government agency, newspaper, TV station, or political candidate.
 Whatever path you choose, strategic thinkers who can communicate across all media platforms are in high demand.